-Other GI problems include intussusception, rectal prolapse, periappendiceal abscess, pancreatitis, an increased risk of cancer of the hepatobiliary and GI tracts, gastroesophageal reflux, and esophagitis.
+Other GI problems include intussusception, volvulus, rectal prolapse, periappendiceal abscess, pancreatitis, an increased risk of cancer of the hepatobiliary and GI tracts, gastroesophageal reflux, and esophagitis.

 Infertility occurs in 98% of adult men secondary to maldevelopment of the vas deferens or to other forms of obstructive azoospermia.
 In women, fertility is somewhat decreased secondary to viscid cervical secretions, although many women have carried pregnancies to term.
 Pregnancy outcome for both the mother and neonate is related to the mother's health.